 I bought my waffle maker five years ago.
 I was not sure I needed it and I did not use it often for the first few years.
 Now I cannot imagine not having it.
 I don’t use daily or even weekly, but I make waffles regularly.
 I find that making waffles is easier than pancakes (less watching and flipping).
 Also, I still have the childhood excitement of having waffles.
 For some reasons waffles just seem much more festive than pancakes.
 I always use pancake batter for waffles even though I read that waffles usually have a lot more oil or butter in them.
 I don’t think there’s any difference in taste whether there’s a table spoon of butter or a whole stick added to the recipe, so why not save some calories?

-Most of the time I make my Yogurt Waffles, on occasion I indulge in Banana Bread Waffles, in the winter I make Gingerbread Waffles that I always mix on the go, so there's no definite recipe (yet), but out of all my waffle experiments, I have never added ricotta into the batter before.
-This time, however, I decided to adapt my Pumpkin-Ricotta Pancake recipe and make waffles.
+Most of the time I make my Yogurt Waffles, on occasion I indulge in Banana Bread Waffles, in the winter I make Gingerbread Waffles that I always mix on the go, so there’s no definite recipe (yet), but out of all my waffle experiments, I have never added ricotta into the batter before.
+This time, however, I decided to adapt my Pumpkin-Ricotta Pancake recipe and make Pumpkin and Ricotta Waffles.
 The result was incredible.

 Pumpkin melted into the batter and ricotta gave the pancakes a very milky and slightly tangy flavour.
 Crisp edges provided a jarring contrast to the soft and airy middle.
 Cinnamon, ginger, vanilla, and cloves made the waffles comforting and familiar.
-Even with only two tablespoons of sugar, I did not eat the waffles with maple syrup as there was enough sweetness and I wanted to savour them just as they were.
+Even with only two tablespoons of sugar, I did not eat these Pumpkin and Ricotta Waffles with maple syrup as there was enough sweetness and I wanted to savour them just as they were.

 Ricotta and Pumpkin Waffles